metorikhq/metorik-helper/readme.txt

 == Changelog ==
 = 2.0.1 =
-*Fixed an issue when querying for updated customers
+* Fixed an issue when querying for updated customers.

 = 2.0.0 =
 * We've overhauled the cart tracking feature in the Metorik Helper.
 The new method is faster and more reliable, making use of WooCommerce internal hooks instead of front-end javascript.
 This significantly improves the performance of the feature and improves compatibility with different checkout setups and third-party plugins.